-Advertisements for the new flats described modern amenities such as ‘kitcheners’ (coal-fired ranges with ovens and back boilers to provide hot water), sculleries, coal bunkers, larders, ‘sumptuous decoration’, gas lighting, electric bells, Venetian blinds and fireproof staircases.
+Advertisements for the new apartments described modern amenities such as ‘kitcheners’ (coal-fired ranges with ovens and back boilers to provide hot water), sculleries, coal bunkers, larders, ‘sumptuous decoration’, gas lighting, electric bells, Venetian blinds, and fireproof staircases.

-There are 548 apartments in the 33 blocks and all are named alphabetically after famous historic characters.
-The letter X is however conspicuously absent!
+There are 548 apartments in the 33 blocks, and all are named alphabetically after famous historical characters.
+The letter X is conspicuously absent.

-There is an onsite Estates office with a dedicated manager, gardeners and staff who ensure that residents enjoy the full benefits of the complex and that there is a well managed and rolling programme of ongoing maintenance.
+There is an onsite Estates Office with a dedicated manager, gardeners, and staff who ensure residents enjoy the full benefits of the complex and that there is a well-managed and rolling programme of ongoing maintenance.

-At Shaws, we have let & currently manage approximately £25 million of property at Queens Club Gardens and have also sold a great variety of the apartments.
-These have ranged from the most lavishly appointed one bedroom apartments to vast un-modernised apartments that have remained ‘untouched internally for many years’.
-Some of the larger apartments are comparative in size to the 4 storey family houses in nearby Archel, Chesson and Turneville Roads.
+These have ranged from the most lavishly appointed one-bedroom apartments to vast un-modernised apartments, which have remained untouched internally for many years.
+Some of the larger apartments are comparative in size to the four-storey family houses in nearby Archel, Chesson and Turneville Roads.

-At Shaws, we pride ourselves on our knowledge and expertise in handling property at Queens Club Gardens and undoubtedly this is why our clients come back to us time & time again.
+At Shaws, we pride ourselves on our knowledge and expertise in handling property at Queens Club Gardens, and this is why our clients come back to us time and time again.